Imperfection (Star Trek: Voyager)

 "Imperfection" is the 148th episode of Star Trek: Voyager, the second episode of the seventh season.
-The ex-Borg Seven of Nine (Jeri Ryan) has a medical technology crisis that must be resolved by the crew of the USS Voyager, lost far from Earth in the 24th century (in the Star Trek science fiction universe).
+The ex-Borg Seven of Nine (Jeri Ryan) has a medical technology crisis that must be resolved by the crew of the USS Voyager, lost far from Earth in the 24th century.
 This episode involves the cybernetic Borg aliens, which were previously introduced on Star Trek: The Next Generation.

 Plot

 U.S.S.
 Voyager encounters a Wysanti starship, which is from the same homeworld as Rebi and Azan.
 The Wysanti offer to take in the two children, as well as Mezoti, leaving Icheb the remaining child that Voyager had rescued from the Borg.
 Icheb and Seven of Nine discuss their feelings about the others' departures, and Icheb sees that Seven is crying.
 She instead believes her ocular implant is malfunctioning and goes to sick bay.
 The Doctor agrees it is a malfunction and treats Seven, but she continues to experience headaches and strange feelings.

 After successfully completing analysis of a nebula in Astrometrics, Icheb asks Seven for more challenging assignments on the bridge, then states that he would like to study under Tuvok and Seven to pass the Starfleet Academy entrance exam.
 Seven offers to get a letter of reference from Captain Janeway.
 She finds her hand is shaking, and excuses herself to the cargo bay to attempt to regenerate, but the computer refuses to engage as it states Seven's cortical node is malfunctioning.
 Unable to regenerate, Seven goes to the mess hall and consumes several glasses of her nutritional supplement in an attempt to make up for not regenerating.
 Neelix finds her there in the morning when he enters to start breakfast.
 When Seven starts to leave the mess hall she collapses as other Borg implants begin to appear on her body.